 Criteria for registration as an ANP/AMP

-Be registered in the division(s) of the Nursing and Midwifery Board of Ireland Register for which the application is being made
+- Be registered in the division(s) of the NMBI Register for which the application is being made;

-in recognition of services that span several patient/client groups and/or division(s) of the Register, provide evidence of validated competences relevant to the context of practice
+- in recognition of services that span several patient/client groups and/or division(s) of the Register, provide evidence of validated competencies relevant to the context of practice;

-*Modules will need to be a level 8 NFQ or above and are considered as a “minor award” defined in the NMBI Requirements and Standards for Post Registration Nursing and Midwifery Education Programmes - Incorporating the National Framework of Qualification (2010) page 29.
+*Modules will need to be a level 8 NFQ or above and be considered as a “minor award” defined in the NMBI Requirements and Standards for Post Registration Nursing and Midwifery Education Programmes - Incorporating the National Framework of Qualification.